Art work by Don Pedi, Marshal, NC

 Norm Williams is a performer/teacher of the mountain dulcimer who also plays guitar, banjo, ukulele, native flute and vocals.
 Old-Time Appalachian fiddle and gospel songs and tunes as well as other folk styles influence his playing and singing.
 In 2017 he released a solo recording entitled “…a wayfarer; songs of hope and encouragement."

-Norm also performs & records with the bands Wayfarers & Company, Tom & Betty Druckenmiller, and most recently with Cliff Cole & Rob Yoder in the band, Dulcimer Boys ...and in lots of informal old time string bands who jam at Farmers Markets and the like throughout the Lehigh Valley.
+Norm also performs & records with the bands Wayfarers & Company, Tom & Betty Druckenmiller, with Cliff Cole & Rob Yoder in the band, Dulcimer Boys, on occassion with his good friend Russ Rentler ...and in lots of informal old time string bands who jam at Farmers Markets and the like throughout the Lehigh Valley.
 He is also a volunteer host for news and folk programming at WDIY 88.1FM, Lehigh Valley Community Public Radio.

 Norm resides in Emmaus, PA with his wife, Erin.